Embedding dimensions of simplicial complexes on few vertices: Open Problems and Concluding Remarks

 \begin{problem} Brehm~\cite{Br83} constructed a triangulation of the M\"obius strip on nine vertices that does not linearly embed into~$\R^3$.
 Thus, embeddability and linear embeddability into $\R^d$ differ for complexes on $d+6$ vertices.
 As far as we know, it remains open whether these notions of embeddability coincide for simplicial complexes on $d+4$ or even $d+5$ vertices. \end{problem}

-It is tempting to think that the two triangulations of $S^3$ on eight vertices that are not boundary complexes of convex polytopes~\cite{Ba73} are good candidates to show that Theorem~\ref{thm:lin} cannot be extended to complexes on $d+5$ vertices.
-As shown by Mihalisin and Williams~\cite{MW02}, these non-polytopal $3$-spheres do linearly embed into~$\R^4$, however.
-As an application of Theorem~\ref{thm:lin}, we provide a quick alternative proof of this fact in Remark~\ref{rem:lin} below.
-Nonetheless, we can use one of these two exceptional spheres to show that our construction in Lemma~\ref{lem:embedding} cannot be extended to complexes on $d+4$ vertices:
+It is tempting to think that the two triangulations of $S^3$ on eight vertices that are not boundary complexes of convex polytopes~\cite{GS67, Ba73} are good candidates to show that Theorem~\ref{thm:lin} cannot be extended to complexes on $d+5$ vertices.
+As shown by Mihalisin and Williams~\cite{MW02}, however, these non-polytopal $3$-spheres do linearly embed into~$\R^4$.
+As an application of Theorem~\ref{thm:lin}, we provide a quick alternative proof of this fact in Corollary~\ref{cor:lin-sphere} below.
+Nonetheless, in Remark~\ref{rem:opt} below we show that one of these two exceptional spheres can be used to show that our construction in Lemma~\ref{lem:embedding} cannot be extended to complexes on $d+4$ vertices.
+We note in passing that similar difficulties arise in extending other topological properties of $d$-dimensional simplicial complexes from those on $d+3$ vertices to those on $d+4$ vertices; see~\cite{CDGO22, CDGS20} for examples involving shellability.

-\begin{remark} We construct a simplicial complex on seven vertices that embeds into~$\R^3$ but which is not contained in any convex simplicial $4$-polytope on seven vertices.
-Following the notation and facet list of~\cite{MW02}, the simplicial $3$-sphere $\mathcal{M}'$ has a vertex~$p$ whose vertex link is an octahedron.
-Every edge not involving~$p$ is present in~$\mathcal{M}'$.
-The complex $\S$ obtained from $\mathcal{M}'$ by deleting $p$ and all its incident faces is a $3$-ball, and thus embeds into~$\R^3$.
-Suppose $\S$ were a subcomplex of a convex simplicial $4$-polytope on seven vertices.
-To triangulate the boundary octahedron of~$\S$, this polytope must have an additional edge.
-This leads to a double edge, however, since all edges are already present in~$\S$. \end{remark}
+\begin{remark} We construct a simplicial complex $\Sigma$ on seven vertices that embeds into~$\R^3$ but which is not contained in any convex $4$-polytope.
+Denoting the vertex set of $\Sigma$ by $\{v, 1,2,3,4,5,6\}$, the facet list of~$\Sigma$ is given by

-\begin{remark} Finally, we remark that we can simplify the constructions of Mihalisin and Williams~\cite{MW02} for linear embeddings of the two non-polytopal $3$-spheres on eight vertices.
-Indeed, let $\mathcal{M}'$ be the non-polytopal triangulation of $S^3$ on eight vertices whose $1$-skeleton is not complete (i.e., ``Barnette's sphere'').
-Delete the two endpoints $v$ and $w$ of the missing edge and all their incident faces from~$\mathcal{M}'$.
-The resulting complex embeds into~$\R^3$ and has six vertices; thus it embeds linearly by Theorem~\ref{thm:lin}.
-Thinking of $\R^3$ as a hyperplane in $\R^4$, place $v$ above this hyperplane and $w$ below it.
-This yields a linear embedding of $\mathcal{M}'$ into~$\R^4$.
-Now consider $\mathcal{M}$, the non-polytopal $3$-sphere on eight vertices with complete $1$-skeleton (i.e., ``Gr\"unbaum's sphere'').
-Deleting any vertex yields a stacked $3$-ball which linearly embeds into~$\R^3$.
-One now only need add the deleted vertex back by placing it above the $\R^3$-hyperplane in~$\R^4$. \end{remark}